What foundational document outlines the values of Agile software development?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-The Agile Manifesto is the foundational document that outlines the values and principles of Agile software development.
-Created in 2001 by a group of software developers, it established a set of guiding values that prioritize individuals and interactions, working software, customer collaboration, and responsiveness to change over processes and tools, comprehensive documentation, contract negotiation, and following a plan.
+The Agile Manifesto is the foundational document that outlines the core values and principles of Agile software development.
+Created in 2001 by a group of software developers, the manifesto emphasizes four key values: individuals and interactions over processes and tools, working software over comprehensive documentation, customer collaboration over contract negotiation, and responding to change over following a plan.
+These values serve as guiding principles for Agile methodologies, encouraging flexibility, collaboration, and a focus on delivering functional software that meets customer needs.

 Subscribe